 It is wrong to use other researchers’ work without written permission or without clearly acknowledging the source.
 All research results must be collected from one’s own study and not copied from the work of other researchers.
 Any reference to previous research in the form of text or illustration must be cited with the researcher’s name, year of research and listed in the reference section.
 Turnitin can be used to trace whether a written work is genuine or plagiarized from other’s writing.

 Thus the author should include a statement of declaration that the manuscript is free of plagiarism in the cover letter to the author.

 Authors are expected to consider carefully the list and order of authors before submitting their manuscript.
 Any addition, deletion or rearrangement of author names in the authorship list should be made only before the manuscript has been accepted.

-For manuscript that is funded by organisation/grant body, a statement of funding organisation/grant should be included at the end of the manuscript.
+For a manuscript that is funded by an organisation/grant body, a statement of funding organization/grant should be included at the end of the manuscript.